Severe Weather Awareness Week in New York and Pennsylvania

-Monday April 28, 2014
+Monday April 25, 2016

-- A Severe Thunderstorm Watch means that severe thunderstorms are possible over the next several hours, typically no more than six hours.
-You should continue with your daily routine, but be prepared to move to a place of safety should a Severe Thunderstorm Warning be issued.
+Severe thunderstorms: are defined as those thunderstorms that produce winds of 58 mph or greater and or hail of one inch in diameter or larger.
+A severe thunderstorm watch means that severe thunderstorms are possible over the next several hours, typically no more than six hours.
+You should continue with your daily routine, but be prepared to move to a place of safety should a severe thunderstorm warning be issued.
+A severe thunderstorm warning means that severe thunderstorms are imminent or occurring.
+A warning implies a significant threat to life and property.
+You should seek shelter immediately when a severe thunderstorm warning is issued.

 NOAA Weather Radio offers the best way to stay in touch with dangerous weather conditions 24 hours a day and 7 days a week, whether at home, work or play.
 NOAA Weather Radio provides continuous broadcasts of weather information, with immediate relay of any severe weather warnings.
 NOAA's National Weather Service recommends everyone have access to a NOAA Weather Radio.

-Tuesday April 29, 2013
+Tuesday April 26, 2015

-Today we discuss what classifies a thunderstorm as severe, and what the differences are between a Severe Thunderstorm Watch and a Severe Thunderstorm Warning.
+Today we discuss what classifies a thunderstorm as severe, and what the differences are between a severe thunderstorm watch and a severe thunderstorm warning.
 We also give you information on what to do when a watch or warning is issued for your area.

-What is a Severe Thunderstorm?
+What is a severe thunderstorm?

-What is a Severe Thunderstorm Watch?
+What is a severe thunderstorm watch?

-What is a Severe Thunderstorm Warning?
+What is a severe thunderstorm warning?

-A Severe Thunderstorm Warning means a severe thunderstorm is going to move through your county soon, so you need to take quick action to protect your life and property.
-Severe Thunderstorm Warnings are issued by the National Weather Service when doppler weather radar has detected a severe thunderstorm, or when one has been reported by SKYWARN Severe Weather Spotters, county emergency officials, the police, or the public.
+A severe thunderstorm warning means a severe thunderstorm is going to move through your county soon, so you need to take quick action to protect your life and property.
+Severe thunderstorm warnings are issued by the national weather service when doppler weather radar has detected a severe thunderstorm, or when one has been reported by skywarn severe weather spotters, county emergency officials, the police, or the public.
 Typically the warning is issued for one or two counties at a time for a period of up to one hour.

-What to do When a Severe Thunderstorm Warning is Issued?
+What to do when a severe thunderstorm warning is issued?

 If you are outdoors, get inside your home, a strong building, or in your car.
 If there is no building nearby, your best protection is in a cave or ditch.
 Boaters should head to shore immediately.

-If you are driving, pull over to the side of the road until the storm passes. heavy rain with any thunderstorm can flood roads quickly, so never try to drive through an area where water covers the road, even if you think it is shallow.
+If you are driving, pull over to the side of the road until the storm passes.
+Heavy rain with any thunderstorm can flood roads quickly, so never try to drive through an area where water covers the road, even if you think it is shallow.
 This water may sweep your vehicle away.

-Wednesday April 30, 2014
+Wednesday April 27, 2015

-Today we discuss severe weather preparedness and safety. all thunderstorms, whether they are severe or not, are dangerous due to lightning.
+Today we discuss severe weather preparedness and safety.
+All thunderstorms, whether they are severe or not, are dangerous due to lightning.
 When one approaches, you need to protect yourself.